Afternoon Tea dates will be posted at 10 am on the following dates:

 TRIVIA Night & Tea Party

 Join us for a delicious tea party and trivia night.
 Nancy Reppert will prepare a full tea party complete with salad, sandwiches, scones, fresh fruit, and dessert after which Angelica Brill will lead us in a few clever rounds of Trivia.
 Exercise those grey cells at this fun evening event.
-Tip: Start watching your Disney movies.
+Tip: Famous Authors and their writings.

 6:00 - 8:00